kyledross/SenseHatWeatherAlerter/readme.md

 Raspberry Pi
 Raspberry Pi OS
 Raspberry Pi SenseHat, or
+Raspberry Pi SenseHat Emulator, or
 Adafruit 2.13" eInk Bonnet

 (Yes, the project is named Sense Hat Weather Alerter.
-Yes it supports both a SenseHat and an eInk Bonnet.
+Yes, it supports both a SenseHat and an eInk Bonnet.
 You got the bonus plan.)

+The program will try to locate a SenseHat.
+If it can't find one, it will try to locate a SenseHat Emnulator.
+If it can't find that, it will attempt to find an Adafruit 2.13" eInk Bonnet.
+And, at last, if that fails, it will display an error.
+The display code is extensible, so add your favorite display method.

+### What It Does

 The program will periodically retrieve any active weather alerts from the API and display them on the attached display.